nguyenhieu008/leetcode_solutions_in_java/array_string/techniques.md

   *  [isomorphic string](https://leetcode.com/problems/isomorphic-strings/)
   *  [Minimum Domino Rotations For Equal Row](https://leetcode.com/problems/minimum-domino-rotations-for-equal-row/description/): Map to the possible values and calculate results, rather than compare the tops\[0\]
 * When it's hard to sovle the problem as a range, try to calculate at each item and contribute it to the final result, e.g. [trapping rain water](https://leetcode.com/problems/trapping-rain-water/description/)
 * Sometimes, process an item in the middle of something is difficult.
-We can restrict to only process at one end to the other end for easier (e.g. sort the array and go from smaless one, ...)
+We can restrict to only process at one end to the other end for easier (e.g. sort the array and go from smalest one => no need to handle items at both sides, ...)
 * Whether we can preprocess to make the problem easier:
   * Sort
   * Add all items to a hash table